Mozzarella is perhaps Italy’s most famous cheese. But did you know that this formaggio fresco comes in many different shapes and forms?

 Formed by “knotting” mozzarella, this hand-shaped twist (literally!) on mozzarella has a smooth, shiny surface and a pleasantly firm texture.
 The elegant shape of these little knots makes them great for serving during festive occasions!

-Now that you’re an expert, pick out your favorite kind of housemade fresh mozzarella at Eataly and make your favorite dishes at home!
+Now that you’re an expert, shop online or in-store for your favourite kind of housemade fresh mozzarella at Eataly and make your favourite dishes at home!